-GAPP Policies and Procedures for Project (PA) and Teaching (TA) Assistants
+GAPP Policies and Procedures for Project (PA) Teaching (TA) and Research (RA) Assistants

 “Day” – A calendar day, unless otherwise specifically stated.